NevinAF/bga-ts-template/docs/tutorials/reversi.md

 - When discs are converted because of a move
 - When the scores

-1. Add the following to the `playDisc` function in your `yourgamename.action.php` file:
+1. Add the following to the `playDisc` function in your `yourgamename.game.php` file:

 	```php
 	function playDisc( int $x, int $y )